Avatar

 To change the shape of the avatar, set the shape

 attribute.
-The default shape is circle, but you can also set it to square or rounded.
+The default shape is "circle", but you can also set it to "square" or "rounded".

-<nys-avatar label="User avatar" shape="circle"></nys-avatar>
+<nys-avatar ariaLabel="User avatar" shape="circle"></nys-avatar>

-<nys-avatar label="User avatar" shape="rounded"></nys-avatar>
+<nys-avatar ariaLabel="User avatar" shape="rounded"></nys-avatar>

-<nys-avatar label="User avatar" shape="square"></nys-avatar>
+<nys-avatar ariaLabel="User avatar" shape="square"></nys-avatar></nys-avatar>

 Background Color

-You can change the background color of an Avatar.
-Note that images will naturally cover over the background color.
+Note: images will naturally cover over the background color.

-<nys-avatar label="User avatar" color="rebeccapurple"></nys-avatar>
+<nys-avatar ariaLabel="User avatar" color="purple"></nys-avatar>

 Usage